Skip to main content

 This security measure significantly reduces the chance of an inbox takeover.

-It protects against 99.9% of automated attacks, approximately 72% in the UK.
+It protects against 99.9% of automated attacks, according to Microsoft.

 It's a simple but effective measure to make sure you are the only person with access to confidential data in your account.